haasn/libplacebo/README.md

 **NOTE**: The port of RA into libplacebo is currently very WIP, and right now only the vulkan-based interface is exported.
 It's also not very tested/stable.

+### Tier 2 (GLSL generating primitives)

+- `shaders.h`: The low-level interface to shader generation.
+This can be used to generate GLSL stubs suitable for inclusion in other programs, as part of larger shaders.
+For example, a program might use this interface to generate a specialized tone-mapping function for performing color space conversions, then call that from their own fragment shader code.
+This abstraction has an optional dependency on `RA`, but can also be used independently from it.

+In addition to this low-level interface, there are several available shader routines which libplacebo exports:

+- `shaders/colorspace.h`: Shader routines for decoding and transforming colors, tone mapping, and so forth.
+- `shaders/sampling.h`: Shader routines for various algorithms that sample from images. **NOTE**: Currently only includes debanding, but will be expanded to also include various upscaling functions in the near future.

+### Tier 3 (shader dispatch)

+- `dispatch.h`: A higher-level interface to the `pl_shader` system, based on RA.
+This dispatch mechanism generates+executes complete GLSL shaders, subject to the constraints and limitations of the underlying RA.

+This shader dispatch mechanism is designed to be combined with the shader processing routines exported by `shaders/*.h`, but takes care of the low-level translation of the resulting `pl_shader_res` objects into legal GLSL.
+It also takes care of resource binding, variable placement, as well as shader caching and resource pooling.

 ## Installing